unicode-org/message-format-wg/experiments/stasm/spec/model.md

 }
 ```

 Variants are keyed using one or more literals.
 The runtime specification defines how the variant's keys are matched against the message's _selectors_.
 It's valid for a variant to have zero keys, in which case it becomes the _default_ variant.
-A special occurence of this is a simple single-variant message with no selectors.
+A message with a single key-less variant will always select it during formatting.

 ## Patterns